filipeth/chat-ollama/README.md

-# AI-Powered CRM and Chat Application
+# AI-Powered Chat Application

 ## Overview

-This project is an AI-powered CRM (Customer Relationship Management) and Chat application.
+This project is an AI-powered Chat application.
 It leverages advanced language models and vector databases to provide intelligent document management, search capabilities, and interactive chat functionalities.

 ## Features